-PIC Q&A Amended Basis for Withdrawal PIC Q&A No. 2011-06: Acquisition of With the amendment to PFRS 3 on the definition of a n business effective January 1, 2020, there is or business combination? additional guidance in paragraphs B7A-B12D of PFRS 3 in assessing whether acquisition of investment properties is an asset acquisition or business combination (i.e. optional concentration test and assessment of whether an acquired process is substantive).
+PIC Q&A Amended Basis for Withdrawal PIC Q&A No. 2011-06: Acquisition of With the amendment to PFRS 3 on the definition of a investment properties - asset acquisition business effective January 1, 2020, there is or business combination? additional guidance in paragraphs B7A-B12D of PFRS 3 in assessing whether acquisition of investment properties is an asset acquisition or business combination (i.e. optional concentration test ar assessment of whether an acquired process is substantive).